Scott Assman, CPA

 Partner

-Scott Assman, CPA, is a Partner and Business Advisor with MNP in Ottawa.
-Scott works with agriculture clients, small- to medium-sized businesses and professionals such as doctors, lawyers and dentists, delivering tax solutions and advice that help them achieve their goals.
+Scott is a Partner and Business Advisor with MNP’s Tax Services team in Ottawa.
+Scott works closely with agricultural businesses, small- to medium-sized companies, and professionals such as doctors, lawyers, and dentists.
+He delivers tailored tax solutions and advice to help his clients achieve their business goals.

-Scott’s services include structuring organizations to ensure they are tax efficient and implementing tax minimization strategies.
-He assists with estate and succession planning and helps clients understand the tax implications related to the sale of their businesses.
-Scott gets to know clients and their operations so he can tailor advice and solutions to their unique objectives and connects them with the firm’s broad-based expertise when specialized knowledge is required.
+Scott’s services include structuring organizations to ensure they are as tax-efficient as possible, along with implementing tax minimization strategies.
+He assists with estate and succession planning, and helps his clients understand the tax implications related to the sale of their businesses.
+When specialized knowledge is required, he connects them with MNP’s broad-based professional expertise.

-Scott received his Bachelor of Business Administration degree in 2014 from the Paul J. Hill School of Business.
-He is a Chartered Professional Accountant (CPA) and previously served on the board of directors for the Saskatchewan Cultural Exchange Society.
+Scott received a Bachelor of Business Administration (BBA) in accounting from the University of Regina’s Paul J. Hill School of Business in 2014.
+He is a Chartered Professional Accountant (CPA), qualifying in 2016.
+Scott has served on the board of directors for the Saskatchewan Cultural Exchange Society.

 Contact Scott Today